 Carbon strategies will lead companies to place a greater focus on water targets in link with their carbon objectives.
 According to the UN World Water Development Report 2020, water management plays an important part in climate change mitigation; water efficiency has a direct effect on energy savings, which leads to a reduction of GHG emissions.

 But water footprint reduction will increasingly be tackled as an objective on its own.
 By 2040, global water demand is expected to increase by more than 50 percent, primarily from manufacturing, electricity generation and households.
-Including a water management strategy as part of your organization’s overall sustainability strategy can help protect from climate risks related to water, ensure that water will be there for your business needs, help reduce your carbon footprint, and ensure a safe supply for the localities in which you operate.
+Including a water management strategy as part of your organization’s overall sustainability strategy can help protect from climate risks related to water, ensure water will be there for your business needs, help reduce your carbon footprint, and ensure a safe supply for the localities in which you operate.
 The more water an organization uses, the bolder actions it can take to reduce.

 While actions to conserve water have not, so far, received as much attention as those focused on zero carbon goals, numerous companies provide inspirational examples in water footprint reductions.